 Grilled steak on pellet grill is a thing of beauty.
 But how do you get that perfect sear?
 And what about those flavorful grill marks?

-In this post, I’m going to show you how you can cook a steak on pellet grill and 2 classic ways to do this.
+In this post, I’m going to show you how you can cook steak on Traeger grill and 2 classic ways to do this.

-There are two ways to cook a steak on a pellet grill.
+There are two ways to cook steak on Traeger grill.

-1. Direct-heat Method to Cook Steak On Pellet Grill
+1. Direct-heat Method to Cook Steak On Traeger Pellet Grill

 Using the direct heat method, you can grill a steak in a hurry.
 Lots of people like to use the direct heat method when grilling a steak.